 We have different sizes and styles for you to choose from.

-Most years we sell garland by the foot.
+We carry lush cedar garland by Imelda and sell garland by the foot.
 Feel free to buy a little or a lot!

 We carry a variety of potted trees from Oregon Pride Nursery.